Two Pot Method – No Paint In Drains

 3

-Trace safely
+Trace it

 If it is safe to do so, follow the pollution upstream to help identify the source.